juhp/fbrnch/README.md

 ```
 $ fbrnch request-repos
 ```
-will request repos for approved package(s).
+will request repos for approved package(s) and offer to request branches.

 #### Import a new package
 With fbrnch this can be done in one step - no need to clone first.
 ```
-$ fbrnch import [my-new-package]
+$ fbrnch import
 ```
-will offer to import the srpm from the approved review (similar to `fedpkg import`).
+will offer to import approved packages into created repos.

+It imports the srpm from the approved review (similar to `fedpkg import`), but pulls it directly from the package review's latest url.

-Without any arguments it will offer to import any approved package reviews one by one.
-The imported package is then built in Koji Rawhide, and the package review updated.
+The imported package can then be built in Koji Rawhide, and the package review updated.

 #### Request branches
-Finally you can request branches with
+Once the repo is created you can also request branches with
 ```
 $ fbrnch request-branches
 ```
 which will confirm which branches you want, unless given.

-Optionally a mock build can be done first.
+Optionally a mock build per branch can be done first.

-### Building
-#### Cloning and switching branch
+### Cloning and switching branch
 ```
 $ fbrnch clone [package] ...
 ```